wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#errortype">ErrorType</a>!</td>
 <td>

-Error type.
-This is a required field.
+The type of the error.
+It is required to specify a value for this parameter.

 </td>
 </tr>